 The Mental Capacity Act protects people who lack the mental capacity to make decisions.
 It requires the family or caregiver to prove that the patient no longer has the capacity to make essential decisions for themselves.

-What if the person is mentally competent but refuses to grant power of attorney?
+What if my loved one refuses to grant power of attorney?

 Power of attorney is a vital, fundamental part of caring for someone with dementia.
 To find out more about this issue, and about dementia care in general, reach out to Senior Helpers.
 Our experts have vast experience in every aspect of caring for loved ones with dementia, and will be able to offer the support and assistance you need to ensure your family member is properly cared for every step of the way.